Compare Pet Insurance in New Zealand

 Pet insurance may not be necessary if:

-• Your pet is very old: Insurance for senior pets (10+ years) becomes very expensive with many exclusions.
+• Your pet is very old: Insurance for senior pets becomes more expensive with more exclusions.

 • Your pet has pre-existing conditions: These are excluded, reducing insurance value significantly.